merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 And edited it to instruct the workflow manager to,

+- Generate a contigs database.
+- Run anvi-run-hmms.
+- Annotate genes with taxonomy using centrifuge.
+- Annotate genes with functions using anvi-run-ncbi-cogs.
-- Quality filter short reads using [illumina-utils](https://github.com/merenlab/illumina-utils),
+- Quality filter short reads using [illumina-utils](https://github.com/merenlab/illumina-utils).
-- Recruit reads from all samples using the merged FASTA file with [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml),
+- Recruit reads from all samples using the merged FASTA file with [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml).
 - Profile and merge resulting files using [anvi'o](https://github.com/merenlab/anvio).
 - Import the collection into the anvi'o merged profile database.
 - Summarize the profile database using `anvi-summarize`.